 The word "prostitute" is derived from the latin word prōstituere, which means to be ‘exposed publicly, offered for sale.’
 This implies that someone is set on display to the public eye, like an object in a shop window, with the purpose of being examined and sold to whoever is prepared to pay the price.
 The word quite accurately describes what those in prostitution face.
 And in prostitution, it is not just one’s body that is for sale—it is the person’s entire self.

 Human trafficking for sexual purposes

-Human trafficking for sexual purposes is driven by the demand.
-The demand to buy access to another person’s body, and do what one pleases with that body, is the reason why this horrific reality exists.
+Human trafficking for sexual exploitation is driven by the demand--men's demand to buy access to (almost always) women's bodies and do what they please with them.
+This demand is the reason why this horrific reality exists--without the demand, there would be no supply.
 Human trafficking is the fastest growing type of organized crime, and the most profitable alongside weapons and drugs.

 "Pornography really is prostitution on screen… The traffickers are the same, the pimps are the same.
 They just have a camera in the room.
 The women and girls, and men and boys, are the same victims that are being sold in the sex trade.”